 Earning a bachelor's degree in sports broadcasting can prepare you for positions in radio and television sports announcing, sports journalism, promotions or media relations.
 Keep reading to learn about sports broadcasting programs offered at the schools Texas Christian University, Indiana University - Bloomington, and Western Illinois University.
-Schools offering Journalism degrees can also be found in these popular choices.

 Sports Broadcasting Schools Overview

 Texas Christian University, Indiana University-Bloomington, and Western Illinois University are among the institutions that offer degree programs in sports broadcasting, where students will learn about production elements, press writing, relevant equipment and other related topics.
 A degree in sports broadcasting is an excellent choice for students with a passion for both sports and media.
 Sports broadcasters provide commentary and analysis on sporting events and often write articles or keep a blog that provides fans with updates and information.